Shadow and Bone season 2 has been greenlit – but it'll be a while before the Netflix fantasy show returns to our screens

 Shadow and Bone season 2: does it deserve another outing?

 There are plenty of directions that Netflix's adaptation of the Grishaverse can go as well.
 Like the streamer's live-action Witcher series, Shadow and Bone could potentially lead to spin-offs that delve into the wider universe and use Bardugo's source material as a base for this.
-Whether it's expanding on a pre-existing short story or creating entirely new content, Netflix can go in all manner of directions in - and around - a potential second season.
+Whether it's expanding on a pre-existing short story or creating entirely new content, Netflix can go in all manner of directions in and around season 2.